chulminy/CIVE497-CIVE700/README.md

 - [**Smart Structure Technology (Winter, 2020)**](w2020)

 ## Announcement
+:loudspeaker: **2021-01-16**: There are some mistakes on the testing code for poker game.
+If you pass the tester, no action requires. 'soln_ranks.txt' is newly updated.
+If you already download this file, please use the current version.

 :loudspeaker: **2021-01-11**: I forgot making the problems visible in MATLAB Grader.
 Now you can view the programming task and tutorial for Task01.

 :loudspeaker: **2021-01-11**: A video for "Class 03: Data Acquisition System" is posted.
 Please check the [**Lecture Video**](#lecture-video) below.